seandjones92/.emacs.d/README.md

 **TODO:** This should only be automatic the first time emacs is loaded, it should be interactive from there on out.

 To tie it all together we bring in the logic.
-If we have access to the internet loop through the list of packages to ensure they are installed.
-If we do not have access to the internet nothing is done.
+If this is the first launch of Emacs and we have access to the internet, loop through the list of packages to ensure they are installed.
+If we do not have access to the internet, or if this is not Emacs first launch then nothing is done.
 Package dependent configuration is handled gracefully so if there is no internet there should be no issue.

+    (if (file-directory-p (concat user-emacs-directory "elpa"))
         (if (internet-up)
-        (auto-package-mgmt))
+            (auto-package-mgmt)))

 ## Auto Complete<a id="sec-3-2" name="sec-3-2"></a>